Blade Edge, Thickness, and Beveling

 Another example of a single Primary bevel acting as the edge bevel is the convex grind.
 The convex grind rounds into the edge.
 Axes commonly use the convex grind.
 The image above shows the Gransfors Mini Hatchet which uses the convex grind.
 The Esee Knife company also uses the convex grind extensively, and has built up a loyal fan base.
 The convex grind, done properly, does strengthen the edge of the knife.
 They can be difficult to sharpen if you do not have experience and or access to several grades of slack sandpaper belt however.

-In conclusion, the edge presents similar trade offs for the designer as the other design decisions.
+In conclusion, the edge, blade stock thickness, and beveling presents similar trade offs for the designer as the other design decisions.
 He must decide if he wants strength or cutting ability - and must find a balance between the two.
 While the blade's performance can be affected by blade shape and profile, often it comes down to the angles of the Edge Bevel.
-In the future I will write a full article on blade grinds - in this article I am focusing on just the edge.
+The next article in this series is the Blade Grind, check it out and learn more about the different types of grinds.

 Thank you for reading.
 I hope you now understand more about how blade and edge thickness can affect performance.
 Stay tuned for my next article in my Knife Characteristics series.